Jane Asher: Film, television and audio

+Stage

+In 2004, she starred in Festen at the Arts Theatre.
+In 2005, she starred in The World's Biggest Diamond, by Gregory Motton, at the Royal Court Theatre.

 In October 2009, she appeared as Delia in Peter Hall's revival of Alan Ayckbourn's Bedroom Farce at the Rose Theatre, Kingston, and in her first pantomime, Snow White and the Seven Dwarfs at Richmond Theatre in December 2009, receiving enthusiastic reviews for both.
 In 2011, she returned to the Rose, Kingston as Lady Bracknell in The Importance of Being Earnest.

 In 2012, she appeared in Charley's Aunt at the Menier Chocolate Factory.
 In the summer of 2013, she played Lady Catherine de Bourgh in Pride and Prejudice at the Open Air Theatre, Regent's Park.
 In 2014, she starred in the stage adaptation of Penelope Lively's Moon Tiger at the Theatre Royal Bath and on tour.
 In 2016, Asher took on the role of Miss Havisham in Michael Eaton's adaptation of Great Expectations.
 She took on the role of Madame Baurel in the 2017 London stage production of An American in Paris.
 In 2019 she toured in Noël Coward's A Song at Twilight.

-In 2024 she toured in Somerset Maugham's The Circle.
+In 2023 she played Lady Kitty in Somerset Maugham's The Circle, in a touring production directed by Tom Littler that opened at the Orange Tree Theatre, in Richmond, London.
+In 2026-27 she will tour as Queen Elizabeth II in the play By Royal Appointment by Daisy Goodwin.